List of irredentist claims or disputes: Bolivia

 The 2009 constitution of Bolivia states that the country has an "unrenounceable right over the territory that gives it access to the Pacific Ocean and its maritime space".
-In 1873, Bolivia and Peru ceded to Chile after the War of the Pacific, which left Bolivia as a landlocked country.
+Bolivia and Peru ceded land to Chile after the War of the Pacific, which left Bolivia as a landlocked country.
 The lost Atacama region is a source of conflict in the two countries' relations.
 Every year, Bolivians celebrate the Día del Mar (Day of the Sea) in observance of the lost territories.

 China (PRC)

 The preamble to the Constitution of the People's Republic of China states, "Taiwan is part of the sacred territory of the People's Republic of China (PRC).
 It is the lofty duty of the entire Chinese people, including our compatriots in Taiwan, to accomplish the great task of reunifying the motherland."
-The PRC claim to sovereignty over Taiwan is generally based on the theory of the succession of states, with the PRC claiming that it is the successor state to the Republic of China (ROC).
+The PRC's claim to sovereignty over Taiwan is generally based on the theory of the succession of states, with the PRC claiming that it is the successor state to the Republic of China (ROC).

 However, the People's Republic of China (PRC) has never controlled Taiwan.
 The ROC government formerly administered both mainland China and Taiwan but has been administering primarily Taiwan only, since the Chinese Civil War in which it fought the People's Liberation Army of the Chinese Communist Party.
 While the official name of the state remains the 'Republic of China', the country is commonly called 'Taiwan', as Taiwan makes up 99% of the controlled territory of the ROC.